ThomasPoirier-CS/Folder_and_file_Finder/README.md

 # Folder_and_file_Finder

-The program allows a dictionary containing a list of words to be tested in a loop on a given URL.
+The script allows a dictionary containing a list of words to be tested in a loop on a given URL.

 #How it works